Mortgages for the over 50s

-Banks and building societies are likely to be reluctant to approve loans that extend beyond retirement age, because that’s when your income is likely to drop.
-They hold this view, despite the fact there are plenty of borrowers who will continue to earn beyond retirement age and be able to support a mortgage, either through working longer or by using income from savings and investments.
+Banks and building societies are likely to be reluctant to approve loans that extend beyond retirement age.
+This is because that’s when your income is likely to drop.
+Despite the fact plenty of borrowers will continue to earn beyond retirement age and be able to support a mortgage, either through working longer or by using income from savings and investments.

 The reality of this is that if you’re 50 and planning to retire at 60, you may struggle to get a mortgage.
 And if you do secure a mortgage, you may have to repay it before your 70th birthday.
-This means a term of 20 years instead of the normal 25 – and of course, a shorter term means more expensive monthly repayments, at a time when your income may fall as you enter retirement.
+This means a term of 20 years instead of the normal 25.
+A shorter term means more expensive monthly repayments, at a time when your income may fall as you enter retirement.